Propagation complete encodings of smooth DNNF theories: Introduction

 \section{Introduction}

 Decomposable negation normal forms (DNNFs) were introduced in~\cite{D99} where an approach of compiling a conjunctive normal form (CNF) into a DNNF was described.
 Since then DNNFs and their subclasses were extensively studied as a target language in knowledge compilation.
 DNNFs form the most succinct language within the knowledge compilation map~\cite{DM02} that allows efficient consistency checking, clause entailment and model enumeration queries.
-Specific restrictions are often put on DNNFs in order to get efficient answering of other queries as well, a prominent example is the language of deterministic DNNFs (d-DNNFs) which allow model counting as well.
+Specific restrictions are often put on DNNFs in order to get efficient answering of other queries as well.
+A prominent example is the language of deterministic DNNFs (d-DNNFs) which additionally allow model counting.
+For specific applications of DNNFs, see for example~\cite{B04,EW06,H06,PBDG05,VAE11}.
 Ordered binary decision diagrams (OBDD) and their generalization in the form of multivalued decision diagrams (MDD) form subclasses of d-DNNFs which are also often used in both theory and applications.
-For specific applications of DNNFs, see for example~\cite{B04,EW06,H06,PBDG05,VAE11}.

 If a constraint represented with an MDD, d-DNNF or a DNNF is a part of a larger problem, efficient propagators for these representations~\cite{GS12,GSS11,GSH13} can be used to maintain domain consistency of the constraint within a constraint programming solver.
 Recently, in~\cite{UGSS19} the authors have considered a general problem of compiling global constraints into multivalued decision diagrams (MDD) and d-DNNFs that can be used in this way.
 Besides detecting conflicts, a propagator can generate an explanation, which is a clause that can be added to the instance.
-This is suitable, if the whole CNF representation of the constraint is large, but only a small part is needed for the solver due to the other constraints in the instance.
+This is the basis for lazy clause generation strategy in CP solvers which can increase their efficiency considerably and is analogous to the CDCL strategy in SAT solvers, see, for example~\cite{BP20,GHS19}.